jboss-developer/jboss-eap-quickstarts/README.md

 #### Add the Driver Configuration to the JBoss server

-You can configure the driver by running the `configure-postgres-driver.cli` script provided in the root directory of the quickstarts, by using the JBoss CLI interactively, or by manually editing the configuration file.
+You can configure the driver by running the `configure-postgresql.cli` script provided in the root directory of the quickstarts, by using the JBoss CLI interactively, or by manually editing the configuration file.

 _NOTE - Before you begin:_